abrokecube/subtitles/Bad Apple/readme.md

 ### `Bad Apple!! feat.nomico.mkv` - Video file with subtitles embedded
 Watch the subs without judder caused by framerate mismatch (bad apple is 29.97 fps while the youtube video is in 30 fps)
+ttf version of the font is embedded here

 ### `BadAppleFont.ttf` & `BadAppleFont.woff2` - 12.8k glyphs of bad apple
 The woff2 version is embedded into `bad apple_ass.ass`